pecenikaKsyu/Cryptography_LiquorLedger/lab1/README.md

 Each file contains the code that implements a certain cipher.
 There are 2 main functions: encryption and decryption for each of the ciphers mentioned and described above.

+### Classical Caesar Cipher

+The program id created to understand 3 types of actions: Encrypt and Decrypt.
+In lines 5-10 the data for running the cipher are read by the code.
+The variable "end_program" is used to determine whether the en/de-coding is done or it should go on.
+The encryption is implemented by substitution of each character, one by one, adding the key to the index in the alphabet array created.
+The decryption is executed similarly, decreasing the index by the key.

+### Caesar with Permutation Cipher

+The lines 1-12 take the input that decides the process to be done, the text and key for the action.
+The methods Remove and Insert are used for permutation the initial alphabet.
+We remove the letters that were used by the keyword and insert it to a new alphabet.
+Then the encryption/decryption is implemented according to the Classical Caesar algorithm.
+Finally, the output is printed.

+### Vigenere Cipher

+The program id created to understand 3 types of actions: Encrypt, Decrypt and Exit.
+In the driver code the data for running the cipher are read.
+The code is running until the process Exit is called, that means the user could keep manipulating his/her data in one cycle.
+The plain text is converted according to the key.
+The key is a word, that means the basic keys in Caesar cipher by their index in alphabet.
+The digits are kept plain in both cases, they do not need any manipulations in this cipher.
+There are 2 methods that describe the encryption and decryption algorithms.
+The counter keeps the progress of the process.
+Each step uses the key, and effectuates the classical caesar cipher algorithm to en/de-crypt the letter.
+When the process is done, the result is printed between 2 rows of stars, and the next decision for process is given.

+### Playfair Cipher

+The program id created to understand 3 types of actions: Encrypt, Decrypt and Exit.
+In the driver code (138-149) the data for running the cipher are read.
+The code is running until the process Exit is called, that means the user could keep manipulating his/her data in one cycle.
+The message is manipulated according to the algorithm described above.
+There are 2 methods that are called in the driver code, Encrypt adn Decrypt.
+The table is 5x5 is created according to the keyword (the characters should not repeat). then using matrix relations the pairs of message text are modified if they correspond to the conditions of the cipher(pair is not of same letter, each letter has a pair, if not completed by a more rare character).
+When the process of EN/DE-cryption is finished the result is printed and a new choice is given.

 ## Conclusions / Screenshots / Results
 In this laboratory work, we studied the most known ciphers.
 But progress does not stand still.
 Now you can please